Xaldew/sony-camera-server/README.md

 # Sony Remote Camera API Python Bindings

-This started as a copy of Bloodevil/sony_camera_api, but rather quickly grew to a completely independent project.

 The motivation for this is quite simple: I own a Sony HDR AS50, a rather nice little action camera.
 However, I'm no longer really using it "actively", so I figured I would try to repurpose it for something else, such as a turning it